-The Global Total Return Credit Fund launched on 11 May 2018 and the UK Sustainable Equity Fund launched on 14 December 2018, therefore, no past performance information is available for either of these Funds for the period January - December 2018.
+The Global Total Return Credit Fund launched on 11 May 2018 and the UK Sustainable Equity Fund launched on 14 December 2018, therefore, no past performance information is available for either Fund for the period January - December 2018.

-The Global Environment Fund launched on 2 December 2019 and the All China Equity Fund has not yet launched, therefore, no past performance information is available for either of these Funds.
+The All China Equity Fund will launch on or before 31 October 2019, therefore, no past performance information is available.